 The benefits of eating fish far outweigh the risks.
 Fish is an excellent source of protein and contains Vitamin D and iron.
 Some fish also have omega-3 fats.
 Eating fish and shellfish are important for:

 • A healthy pregnancy.

 Some types of fish and shellfish contain more mercury than others.
 Eating these types of fish in large amounts or too often can be harmful, especially for women who are pregnant or may become pregnant, young children and infants.

 To lower the chances of getting food poisoning, pregnant women and children ages 5 and under should avoid raw seafood such as sushi, raw oysters, clams, and mussels as well as refrigerated smoked seafood.

 What about Canned Tuna?

-Sport fish are caught in local lakes and rivers.
-Some of these fish may not be safe to eat.
-If you eat sport fish, check the Guide to Eating Ontario Sport Fish at www.ene.gov.on.ca/envision/guide/index.htm or phone 1-800-820-2716 to get a free copy.
+Some fish caught in lakes and rivers may not be safe to eat.
+Check the “Guide to Eating Ontario Fish” by searching “Eating Ontario Fish” on www.ontario.ca or call 1-800-820-2716 to order a free copy.